MRtrix3/test_data/README.md

 don't need large images to verify correct operation...

-Note that this script will be invoked directly in the context set up by the `run_tests.sh` script, so does not need to be executable, or to set up any redirection, or to uses a hash-bang line to specify the interpreter.
-Just add commands to be run, and if any of them produce a non-zero exit code, this will be caught by the `run_tests.sh` script.
+Note that this script will be invoked directly in the context set up by the `run_tests` script, so does not need to be executable, or to set up any redirection, or to uses a hash-bang line to specify the interpreter.
+Just add commands to be run, and if any of them produce a non-zero exit code, this will be caught by the `run_tests` script.
 All commands will also be logged.

 ## Temporary files